RealLadyDog/RealLadyDog/README.md

 I love dinosaurs and animals (not bugs).

 Usually love interactions.

+I usually sleep all the time in a pony town, but I'm always active (not always busy).

 # ⚠️Caution☢️
 My Lady's skin is not well permitted to be copied.